-10.1 Children with a Social Worker
+12.1 Children with a Social Worker

 Advice and guidance is available from the VCET - Strategic Lead for the Education of Children with a Social Worker.
-Due regard will be given, by the DSL, to the non-statutory guidance DfE Guidance: Promoting the education of children with a Social Worker, Virtual School Head role extension, June 2022.
+Due regard will be given, by the DSL, to the non-statutory guidance DfE Guidance: 'Promoting the education of children with a social worker and children in kinship care arrangements: virtual school head role extension' (DfE, March 2024)

-The DSL will maintain records and details of children who have a Social Worker and where possible, where there has been previous involvement of a Social Worker.
+The DSL will maintain records and details of children who have a Social Worker and Children in Kinship Care and where possible, where there has been previous involvement of a Social Worker.
 The DSL will liaise with staff as appropriate to ensure relevant information is shared and that there is a consistency of approach and support.

-In turn, this will inform support and decision making to promote positive outcomes spanning attainment and progress as well as pastoral and safeguarding considerations (for example, responding to unauthorised absence and provision of pastoral and/or academic support).
+In turn, this will inform support and decision making to promote positive outcomes spanning attainment and progress as well as pastoral and safeguarding considerations (for example, responding to attendance concerns and provision of pastoral and/or academic support).